Endoscopic Resection Techniques for Esophageal Cancer

 The trial does not specify if you need to stop taking your current medications, but if you are on anticoagulants (blood thinners), you may need to stop them as they can make biopsies and resections impossible.

-Is endoscopic resection safe for esophageal cancer?
+What prior data suggests that these endoscopic resection techniques are safe for esophageal cancer?

 Who Is on the Research Team?